BurakJ/BurakJ/README.md

 -
 - 🌱 I am currently studying ethical hacker.
 -
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Discord: BurakJ#8927 or Instagram:
+- 📫 How to reach me: Discord: BurakJ#8927 or Instagram: buurak_j

 <!---
 BurakJ/BurakJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.